 Aspiring to the Light

-Raising ourselves out of the mire of the common consensus consciousness is no easy task but if we do not live in the strength of our light, the world misses out.
-Most of us are immersed in our past negative conditioning, we think it is who we are.
+Raising ourselves out of the mire of the common consensus consciousness is no easy task but if we do not live in the strength of our light, the world misses out on our gifts.
+Many of us are so immersed in our past negative conditioning, we think it is who we are.

 My favorite ACIM lesson, "I am the light of the world" has always had the power to restore my enthusiasm for life.
 As a child I understood that beauty, light and creativity were trying to come into this world.

-Most of us do not dare to express light that was greater than the people in our life, possibly alienating ourselves away from love and care?
+Most of us do not dare to express light that was greater than the elders in our lives, possibly alienating ourselves away from love and care.
 Most of us choose the way of the ego, and try to fit in by playing small.

-Children, in their innocence, sense their spiritual place in the world with profound trust and faith.
-Holding onto the kinds of visionary aspirations that we naturally understood as children, and sustaining them when we become adults, translates into a level of creative confidence that is not common in this world.
+Children, in their innocence, sense their spiritual place in the world with profound trust.
+Holding onto the kinds of visionary spiritual aspirations that we naturally understood as children, and sustaining them when we become adults, translates into a level of creative confidence that is not common in this world.

-Reaching for the highest aspiration as possible can feel strange at first, but over time it builds a warm and abiding inner sense of illumination - much the same as we felt as children.
-The lesson, "I am the light of the world" speaks to the unique "grandeur" of soul light that we are, regardless of the heavy overlay of psychological and emotional struggles that we carry on top of our soul.
+My favorite ACIM lesson, "I am the light of the world" speaks to the unique "grandeur" of soul light that we are, regardless of the heavy overlay of psychological and emotional struggles that we carry on top of our soul.

 "I am the light of the world."